 - Don’t free feed.
-Schedule regularly portion-controlled meals.
-You’ll be able to monitor how much your cat is eating (or not eating), and having regular meal times will make it that much easier for those times when you have to give him medication.
+Schedule regular, portion-controlled meals.
+You’ll be able to monitor how much your cat is eating or not eating, and having regular meal times will make it that much easier for those times when you have to give them medication.

 While cats are known to be fastidious about their personal hygiene, sometimes you have to give them a helping hand.
 Senior or ill cats will require extra diligence on your part to keep them happy and comfortable.
 When it comes to grooming your cat, remember:

-- Do not cut matted fur out with a scissor.
-Either gently comb them out with a dematting tool or take your cat to a professional groomer to be shaved.
+- Do not cut matted fur out with scissors.
+Either gently comb them out with a dematting tool or take your cat to a professional groomer.

-- Short-hair cats can get by with a once-a-week brushing, but longer haired cats may require brushing every day to every other day.
+- Short-haired cats can get by with a once-a-week brushing, but longer-haired cats may require brushing every day to every other day.

 - For skittish cats who don’t like to be groomed, you’ll need to go slow.
-Like the above tips for brushing your cat’s teeth, patience and training is the key to getting your cat used to, and even to enjoy, being groomed.
+Like the above tips for brushing your cat’s teeth, patience and training are key to getting your cat used to, and even to enjoy, being groomed.